SeldonIO/seldon-core/docs/source/contents/kubernetes/scaling/index.md

 ## Internal Components

 Seldon Core v2 runs with several control and dataplane components.
-The scaling of these resurces is discussed below:
+The scaling of these resources is discussed below:

 - Pipeline gateway.
     - This pipeline gateway handles REST and gRPC synchronous requests to Pipelines.
 It is stateless and can be scaled based on traffic demand.